trueclean-energy/natural-db/README.md

 **What makes this powerful**:

 - **Memory that grows**: Each interaction adds to a structured knowledge base
+- **Complete data isolation**: Each chat operates in its own private database schema
+- **Bulletproof security**: LLM cannot access other users' data or system tables
 - **Consistent base behavior**: Core functionality remains reliable across all interactions
 - **Personalized communication**: Adapts personality and style to individual user preferences
 - **Autonomous intelligence**: Scheduled analysis that builds insights over time
 - **Real-world integration**: Actions in email, calendar, and hundreds of other tools
 - **Multi-step reasoning**: Complex queries that span multiple data sources
-- **Complete ownership**: Your data stays in your database under your control
+- **Complete ownership**: Your data stays in your private schema under your control

 This isn't just another chatbot—it's a persistent AI companion that accumulates knowledge and takes action on your behalf, getting more useful the longer you use it.